Co-Parent Communication Scripts That Reduce Fights

 Script 1: Requesting a Schedule Change

 Schedule changes are the single most frequent source of co-parent conflict.
-Here's a script that works whether you're asking for a swap or responding to one.

 When You Need to Request a Change